'Dark day' as final rescue ship stops patrols in deadly Med

 In addition, the European Union has increased cooperation with the Libyan coast guard to intercept people attempting to leave, a policy criticized by the United Nations as "inhuman."
 Returning them to Libya, MSF said, exposes people to "arbitrary detention, violence, and unsafe conditions."

 Italy's ISPI think tank warned in October that closing ports had actually increased the number of deaths at sea.
-For the past two months, the Aquarius has remained at port in Marseille unable to work.
+For the past two months, the Aquarius has remained at port in Marseille.

 "This is the result of a sustained campaign, spearheaded by the Italian government and backed by other European states, to delegitimize, slander, and obstruct aid organizations providing assistance to vulnerable people," MSF said.